 04 What programs does the TUCPF support?

-As part of our organizational process, we have met with former Chief Kent Barker from the Tualatin Police Department and a number of his Officers and administrative staff.
+As part of our organizational process, we have met with Tualatin Police Department.
 We discussed the numerous programs currently being funded by similar foundations throughout the United States.
 From that list, we identified 14 programs we would like to initiate over the next 3 years.
 Our list is updated every 6 months.

 05 Who serves on your Board of Directors?